In This Article

 #4: Hang some planters to go au naturel

-Hanging gardens make for lovely partition designs between living and dining because they bring a pop of lush greenery into the space and naturally clear the air.
+Hanging gardens make for a lovely divider between living room and dining room because they bring a pop of lush greenery into the space and naturally clear the air.
 Designing your hanging garden is just as interesting– you can opt for climbing vines along ropes or decide to get an opaque divider covered with tiny potted plants.
 A word of warning though, consider picking plants that thrive indoors and don’t need much water because if not, your divider may begin to look sparse and it could also result in water and soil residue dripping all over your clean floors!

 #5: Place a storage-cum-partition in the form of a magazine rack